Garden-AI/garden-backend/garden-backend-service/README.md

 private key file from you key pair.
 Once the file is uploaded to the container, you can select it.

-Click 'Save' and if everything goes well pgadmin should connect to the RDS instance using the EC2 instance as an ssh tunnel.
+Click *Save* and if everything goes well pgadmin should connect to the RDS instance using the EC2 instance as an ssh tunnel.

-4. Profit